 Two of them were a newly married couple who were clearly not happy at being instructed to be part of a group, and a mother and daughter from Germany, who had been on this trip a couple years before and boy, did they come in handy as they recognized some of the scenery and prevented us a couple of times, but not all the times, from getting lost or going in the wrong direction.

-The interior of ODonnell’s is a rich golden yellow, giving the feeling of warmth and cheer.
-Girl groom held all the horses while boy groom inhaled a pint and a half of Guinness and two grilled cheese sandwiches before hustling out to change the watch so girl groom could come in for her refreshments.
+The interior of ODonnell’s in Cliffoney Village is a rich golden yellow, giving the feeling of warmth and cheer.
+Girl groom held all the horses while boy groom hit back a pint and a half of Guinness and inhaled two grilled cheese sandwiches before hustling out to change the watch so girl groom could come in for her refreshments.
 I could surmise that the grooms ate and drank on the house if they brought in the groups of riders who paid.
-I noticed how truly hungry the boy was and the girl confided they worked very hard and were supposed to get board as part of their pay at HHF, but that ended up being leftovers from the riders’ meals who might eat at the facility.
+I noticed how truly hungry both grooms were.
+The girl confided they were supposed to get board as part of their pay at HHF, but that ended up being leftovers from the riders’ meals who might eat at the facility.
 And many nights they just ate cereal for dinner.

 It was time to get back to the farm so we finished our drinks and went out to the parking lot where the horses were waiting.
-I tried to pull my horse over to a fence to mount but he stood rooted to the ground.
-I tried to pull my horse over to a rock but we got halfway there when he saw what I was up to and stopped like a stone.
+I tried to lead my horse over to a fence to mount, but he stood rooted to the ground.
+I tried to lead my horse over to a rock, but before we got halfway there when he saw what I was up to and stopped like a stone.
 The boy groom saw my dilemma and said cheerfully “I’ll help you up.”
-His pink cheeks were pinker from the Guinness and his crush on the girl groom, and I knew he was getting ready to show off for her.
+His pink cheeks were even pinker from the Guinness and his crush on the girl groom, and I knew he was getting ready to show off for her.
 “Don’t throw me over the top of this horse!”
-I warned.
-He took my leg and threw me upward so hard I never even got a chance to touch leather before landing on my right side in the rock hard parking lot on the other side of the horse.
+I warned, laughing.
+He took my leg and hurled me upward so high and with such velocity that I never even got a chance to touch leather before landing on my right side in the rock hard parking lot on the other side of the horse.
 “I didn’t realize you were so light,” he panicked, “Don’t tell the boss or he’ll fire me!”
-(The parking lot where this happened, across the street from the bar, is still there and looks identical to 20 years ago, I can see it on Google maps.
-Kind of nostalgic in a masochistic way…)

 When I could get up and stand, the pain in my hip started and of course since I had hit the ground so hard, I expected to feel some kind of consequence.
 So somehow we got me back on the elephant and the boy promised to get me another horse for the ride that started tomorrow.
-It was a few kilometers back to the farm and with every lurching step of my mount the twingeing in my hip was getting worse.
-I started to get worried it might be something serious.
+It was a few kilometers back to the farm, and with every lurching step of my giraffe-like mount the twinging in my hip got worse.
+I started to worry it might be something serious.

 Back at the farm I needed considerable help getting off the horse and the barn manager came to see what happened.
 The boy groom informed the manager that I had fallen and since I didn’t want him to get fired, I didn’t contradict him.

-The two groups staying at the farm overnight before their rides started the next day, mine and one other, were having dinner at the farm house, and in the other group two of the riders were two doctors from Sweden.
-They were friends back home, attractive and friendly, and after dinner they did a cursory examination.
+The two groups staying at the farm overnight before their rides started the next day, mine and one other, were having dinner at the farm house, and in the other group two of the riders were two young female doctors from Sweden.
+They were friends back home as well as being colleagues, attractive and friendly, and after dinner they did a cursory examination.
 Of course they told me to not go on the ride and go to a doctor the next day.
 They were going to a pub down the street before bed and invited me along.
-The bar was so thick with smoke I sat outside on the curb and one of the girls brought me a glass of wine, and came out to say hi a time or two.
-Once we returned to the farm, one of them told me that she feared something was really wrong and I really did need to see a doctor.
+The bar was so thick with smoke I sat outside on the curb and one of the girls brought me a glass of wine, coming out to say hi a time or two.
+Once we returned to the farm, one of them told me that they feared something was really wrong and I really did need to see a doctor.
 However, she opened up her black bag and gave me 7 pain pills, one for each night of the trip.
 “At least, if you are going to do this, you will be able to sleep,” she commented darkly.

 Day 2: Taking “The Wild Atlantic Way”